BloomTech-Labs/MyDish-DS/README.md

 #### Recipe Parser

-  Upload a picture of the ingredients and/or the instructions of a recipe you like (from a cookbook or even handwritten notes) and content will be saved automatically to your cookbook.
+  Upload a picture of the ingredients and/or the instructions of a recipe you like (from a cookbook or even handwritten notes) and the content will be saved automatically to your cookbook.
 This works for several languages.
 Especially well for Spanish, French and English.

   ![Robins Parser Feature](Dishify/multilabel_object_detection/imgs/dish/feature_3.gif)